danielsaidi/Vandelay/README.md

 ## Versioning

-Versions < 1.0.0 will have breaking changes between minor versions, so Vandelay 0.3.0 will probably not be compatible with Vandelay 0.2.0.
+Versions < 1.0.0 will have breaking changes between minor versions, so Vandelay 0.3.0 will probably not be compatible with Vandelay 0.2.0 etc.